Janet Jackson receives Icon Award at 2025 American Music Awards, performs on TV for first time in 7 years

 The Rock and Roll Hall of Fame inductee, who turned 59 earlier this month, sang and danced to her hits "Someone to Call My Lover" and "All For You" in front of the star-studded audience at the Fontainebleau Las Vegas on Memorial Day before she was honored with the show's Icon Award.

 "I'm so honored.
-I'm so grateful," Jackson said as she accepted the award, previously given to Rihanna in 2013 and Lionel Richie in 2022.
+I'm so grateful," Jackson said as she accepted the Icon Award, which has previously been given to Rihanna in 2013 and Lionel Richie in 2022.

 "I mean no disrespect in any way but I don't consider myself an icon.
 My family, myself, our dream was to, it wasn't ever to be famous.
 We always had a special love for music, dancing and singing.
 Fame came as a result of hard work and dedication," she said.
 "My story, my family story, is truly an American story.
 This would have only happened in America.
 The only thing that I hope for is that I've been an inspiration to other and artists to follow their dreams and succeed."

 Jackson, an 11-time American Music Award winner and a five-time Grammy winner, has been topping the charts for decades.
-The youngest of the 10 Jackson children, which included the late Michael Jackson, she grew up performing with her sisters and brothers.
+The youngest of the 10 Jackson children, she grew up performing with her sisters and brothers, including the late Michael Jackson,.

 "Someone To Call My Lover," part of the seventh studio album "All For You," although originally released in 2001, recently climbed back on the Billboard 100 after the track gained popularity on TikTok.